espocrm/documentation/docs/user-guide/data-privacy.md

 * Email

-On the detail view of the record in the menu (next to the edit button) there is the item 'View Personal Data'.
+On the detail view of the record in the menu (next to the edit button) there is the item *View Personal Data*.
 From there it's possible to erase certain fields (only if the user has 'edit' permission).

-Regular uses will have an ability to view/erase personal data only if they have 'Data Privacy Permission' (defined by roles).
+Regular uses will have an ability to view/erase personal data only if they have *Data Privacy Permission* (defined by roles).